 - Best foldable phone: Samsung Galaxy Z Fold 2

 Need a powerful Android phone that can do it all?
-Look no further than the Galaxy Note 20 Ultra.
-It has a big, brilliant 6.9-inch display, a Snapdragon 865+ processor, 5G support, and a 108MP main camera backed by a 50X telephoto and an ultra-wide.
-Of course, it's also water-resistant, and it supports not just wireless charging, but reverse wireless charging — and of course, the S Pen stylus.
+Look no further than the Galaxy S21 Ultra.
+It has a big, brilliant 6.8-inch display, a Snapdragon 888 processor, 5G support, and a 108MP main camera backed by a 100X telephoto and an ultra-wide.
+Of course, it's also water-resistant, and it supports not just wireless charging, but reverse wireless charging — and even the S Pen stylus.

 What better way to stay up to date with Android than to buy straight from the source?
 The Pixel 5 is the first in line for any new versions of Android, with at least three years of guaranteed software support.
 You get a great display, a rear-mounted fingerprint sensor, and some of the best cameras on the market, thanks to powerful AI and machine learning.
 One of Pixel's camera's most impressive capabilities is its Night Sight shooting mode for getting stunning shots in the dark.

-The Galaxy Z Fold 2 might be the only phone that's even better for multitasking than the Note 20 Ultra.
+The Galaxy Z Fold 2 might be the only phone that's even better for multitasking than the S21 Ultra.
 It's a foldable phone with outstanding build quality and a narrow cover display that folds out into a miniature tablet, opening up a ton of room for running split-screen apps or playing games on the largest screen that can magically tuck away into your pocket.
-It also features all of the latest and greatest specs, including the Snapdragon 865+ processor and three powerful rear-facing cameras.
+It also features fantastic specs, including the Snapdragon 865+ processor and three powerful rear-facing cameras.

 Plenty of options for phones on AT&T

-Its modern metal and glass design feels just as good as it looks, the 120Hz display makes the S Pen feel more responsive than ever, and the massive camera system lets you take fantastic photos in almost any situation.
+Its modern metal and glass design feels just as good as it looks, the 120Hz display makes One UI 3.1 feel incredibly responsive, and the massive camera system lets you take fantastic photos in almost any situation.
 On the other hand, if you don't think you'll make much use of the S Pen and don't care for "luxury" materials like metal and glass, the Galaxy S20 FE will get you a nearly identical experience for around half the retail price.
 Don't let the word plastic scare you away — the S20 FE feels incredibly solid and performs like a champ.

 Of course, Samsung isn't the only brand doing great things.
 In particular, the Pixel 5 is one of the "friendliest" phones on the market; both the hardware and software are simple and refined, and you'll be guaranteed to receive long-term software support (including being the first in line for new platform updates) for at least three years.
 There's also its Night Site shooting mode, which lets the Pixel 5 capture equally stunning images, day or not.